unt-libraries/solrbenchmark/README.md

     - I've found that running Solr in Docker is a good way to change otherwise hard-to-change factors, such as the amount of memory dedicated to the OS and the version of Solr you're testing against.
 - **Test parameters.**
     - Do you want to test indexing performance?
 Search performance?
 Both?
-    - For search tests, you'll need to consider what search terms you want to test and what other query parameters you want to test, such as facet values.
+    - For search tests, you'll need to consider what search terms you want to test and what other query parameters you want to test in combination, such as facet values.
         - For search terms, we assume that you want tests that cover a range of searches — searches on common terms that will give you a large result set down to rare terms and phrases that give you smaller results sets.
 Generally we assume that these search terms will appear in your document set in a ~normal distribution.
         - For facets, the two key factors are cardinality and distribution.
             - Cardinality: The set of unique values for each facet field in your document set should reflect the same cardinality you see in the actual collection — this could be static (5 unique values) or a function of the total number of documents (1 unique facet value per 1000 documents).